winnerty/orderbook/README.md

 - `spread`: returns the best ask minus the best bid
 - `snapshot`: returns the top *N* levels on each side

+The orderbook uses **integer tick-based pricing (`u64`)**, a common practice in financial systems, to avoid floating-point precision issues.
+Quantities are also represented as `u64` for the same reason.

 Data is kept in minimal `Vec<(price, quantity)>` structures for clarity.

 ---